mac-can/PCBUSB-Wrapper/README.md

 CAN API V3 is a wrapper specification to have a uniform CAN Interface API for various CAN interfaces from different vendors running under multiple operating systems.

-## MacCAN-PCANBasic
+## PCANBasic-Wrapper

-This repo contains the source code for a CAN API V3 compatible wrapper library under macOS for PCAN-USB Interfaces from Peak-System Technik GmbH.
+This repo contains the source code for a CAN API V3 compatible wrapper library under macOS for PCAN-USB Interfaces from PEAK-System Technik GmbH.
 The wrapper library is build upon the PCBUSB library by UV&nbsp;Software.
-The PCBUSB library is almost compatible to Peak´s PCANBasic DLL.
+The PCBUSB library is almost compatible to PEAK´s PCANBasic DLL.

 ### CAN Interface API, Version 3